idia640/presentations/week08/PITCHME.md

   6. new and old information
   7. emphasis
   8. separation of topic and subject
-  9. discourse type, e g , lecture and discussion
+  9. discourse type, e.g. , lecture and discussion

-Change in footing is a change in alignment - a change in our frame or stance - and this is reflected in how we both produce and comprehend language.
+Change in footing is a change in social alignment - a change in our frame or stance - and this is reflected in how we both produce and comprehend language.

 We can enact/mock someone else (as an actor).
 And, in fact, plays are embedded social scenes where this happens.